lankef/quadcoil/docs/tutorial_outputs.rst

 Here, we can see that the first level of the dictionary is organized by the name of the metric, ``'f_B'`` and ``'f_K'``.
 The second level is organized into two categories, ``'value'`` and ``'grad'``.
-The ``'grad'`` entry contains a third level, that is organized by the name of the independent variable.
-This list will change based on whether multi-objective optimization is enabled, constraints are present, or the winding surface is auto-generated/provided.
+The ``'grad'`` entry contains a third level.
+It is organized by the name of the independent variable of each gradient.
+The keys in the third level will change based on whether multi-objective optimization is enabled, constraints are present, and whether the winding surface is provided.

 ``qp`` - Problem configurations
 ---------------------------------------------------------------------